 Note: This blog post is from 2007.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.If you'd not seen it, there are a slew of new CF8 articles on the Adobe CF Developer Center, including one I've done that's the first of a 4-part series on the CF8 monitor.
+And I may revise the content as necessary.If you'd not seen it, there are a slew of new CF8 articles on the Adobe CF Developer Center, including one I've done that's the first of a 4-part series on the CF8 monitor.
 The first both introduces the monitor and focuses on its uses first in development:

 It's 8 pages printed, so lots of info there.
 I hope you'll get value from it.
 Since there's no feedback mechanism there, I'd appreciate if you'd share comments here of what you think of it.
 We writers get precious little feedback on our work, most times.